 Students who are on medical leave are not eligible for student employment.
 If you are working on campus or through an off-campus Federal Work Study (FWS) Internship program, you must stop working on or before your medical leave takes effect and notify your supervisor that you will not be able to continue working.
 Please be certain to turn in your final timesheet to the Business Office.
-You may not be paid for any work done after your medical leave takes effect.
-For FWS off-campus internships, while you will no longer be paid through the FWS program once your medical leave begins, you can continue as volunteer at the community organization, provided you will remain in Portland and both you and your supervisor are comfortable with you staying on as a volunteer.
-Your volunteer position will be directly with the school, government or non-profit organization and not supported or supervised by SEEDS or any other Reed office once your medical leave takes effect.
+You may be asked to quit after your medical leave takes effect.
+For FWS off-campus internships, while you will no longer be paid through the FWS program once your medical leave begins, you can continue as a volunteer at the community organization, provided both you and your supervisor are comfortable with you staying on as a volunteer.
+Your volunteer position will then be a direct arrangement with the community organization and not supported or supervised by SEEDS or any other Reed office once your medical leave takes effect.
 Students who already have official approval for their return from a medical leave in the fall are eligible to begin work after July 1.
 If you need a work reference or employment history verified, please contact the Student Payroll Specialist in the Business Office.
 If you are in doubt as to your employment status, please contact the Business Office.

 Am I permitted to work on campus?

-Students on medical leave do not have access to the on-campus Health and Counseling Center staff or services.
+Students on medical leave may not use the clinical services of the Health and Counseling Center.
 However, the student’s health insurance may cover services in the Portland area.
 For more information, contact the health insurance provider directly.